Pistachio Pesto Pasta

 - Spread the pistachios onto a baking pan in a single layer.
 Roast for 10 minutes, remove and allow to cool.

-- Serve over your favorite warm, cooked pasta.
+- Serve over your favorite warm, cooked pasta or gnocchi.

 What kind of parsley do you use for this recipe?